 Zooarchaeology by Elizabeth J. Reitz and Elizabeth S. Wing, Cambridge University Press, Second Edition, 2008.

-A packet of readings and lab materials is available at Orange and Blue Textbooks

-Additional materials will be posted on the class elearning site
+A required lab packet is available at Book iT, 1250 W. University Avenue, Unit 2 Additional materials will be posted on the class elearning site

 Course Objectives